 |

 Note that the bid of 4 does not deny having first-round control of hearts.
-It simply communicates an unwillingness to participate in slam exploration.
-After responder bids 4, opener can always insist on a slam attempt by making another control-showing bid.

 After the initial control-showing bid, both partners usually begin showing controls up-the-line.
 For example, consider the auction: